NicholasPerell/Artemis/README.md

 ## Installation

-Use the Package Manager to [add by git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html): `https://github.com/nicholas-hoy-champain/Artemis.git`.
+1) Use the Package Manager to [add by git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html): `https://github.com/nicholas-hoy-champain/Artemis.git`.
+2) Once installed, click `Import` on the `Initialize Package` sample.
+This will set up the generated scripts the package requires, like the `FlagID` enum.
+Only do this once.

 ## Inspirations